 We all use emojis when texting our friends and family.
-It’s a way of expression that goes beyond words, a small detail that helps convey a message on a stronger level.
+It’s a way of expression that goes beyond words.
+A small detail may help convey a message on a stronger level.
 Texting with emojis is quite common nowadays, but have you considered using emojis in your email subject lines?

-Internet is a busy place nowadays and with people receiving over 100 emails per day, it’s getting difficult to fight for their attention.
+The Internet is a busy place nowadays.
+People receive over 100 emails per day, it’s getting difficult to fight for their attention.
 But, what if you could capture their attention with something as simple as an emoji and increase your email open rates effortlessly?

 We all want higher conversion rates when it comes to our email campaigns but to even have a chance of converting a lead into a client, we need to get people to open our emails.
 The question is, are emojis a good way to capture attention?
 Let’s take a look at pros and cons of using emojis in your email subject lines and whether they can increase the email open rates!

 - If you want your email subject line to stand out among hundreds of other subject lines, using emojis is the way to go!
 While the subject lines are black and white, emojis are colorful and add a bit of life to recipient’s inbox.
 This makes the email immediately noticeable and drives people’s attention to it, which results in an increased email open rates.

 - Emojis also make your subject lines more unique.
 They add strength to a message and, if you use them properly, they can make you seem friendlier and more open-minded.

 - Last but not least, let’s not forget emojis are little images and, if you’re familiar with the world of digital marketing, you know that everything works better with images.
 Visuals are an important aspect of marketing and, as little as they are, emojis are still little visuals that work better than words.
 This gives you an opportunity to boost your message and make people more interested in what you have to say!